 Similar is the requirement of a complex organization.
 Think of your large organization as vendors across multiple silos.
 Would you not like to manage all your vendors from a single place?

 Current API Management products need to evolve to meet these challenges.
-API Management technologies, for most of its life, was geared to public APIs that you wanted to monetize.
+API Management technologies, for most of their life, we’re geared to public APIs that you wanted to monetize.
 They have also been priced by traffic usage.
 Recently many of these API Management vendors have started focusing on these internal enterprise APIs.

 The graphic below shows how an API management platform is consolidated.

-After the end of second step you are in a state where you have consolidated endpoints.
-A happy, future proof state to be in.
-But this also means need for applications using these APIs.
-Not only the IT systems, but multiple potential applications waiting to integrate these APIs to speed innovation to a different level.
+After the end of the second step, you are in a state where you have consolidated endpoints.
+A happy, future-proof state to be in.
+But this also means they need for applications using these APIs.
+Not only the IT systems but multiple potential applications waiting to integrate these APIs to speed innovation to a different level.

 Step 3: Enable rapid application delivery

-With so much of information available, you clearly can think of many more applications, than your IT can develop.
-Coding is time consuming.
-Current trend is to go for ready to use components than to write them from scratch.
+With so much information available, you clearly can think of many more applications, than your IT can develop.
+Coding is time-consuming.
+The current trend is to go for ready-to-use components than to write them from scratch.

-This is where, low code rapid application delivery platform can help you generate consistent beautiful looking applications.
-Reusable widgets, styles and templates are provided by the UI experts and other developers can simply use it with drag drop features.
+This is where a low code rapid application delivery platform can help you generate consistent beautiful-looking applications.
+Reusable widgets, styles, and templates are provided by the UI experts and other developers can simply use them with drag-drop features.